James Semple: Start of career

 In 1814, the sixteen-year-old Semple volunteered for the Kentucky Militia during the War of 1812.
 He served until the end war, and in 1817 received a commission as an ensign in Kentucky's 81st Militia Regiment.

 In 1818, Semple moved to Edwardsville, Illinois, but he remained for only nine months before returning to Kentucky.
 In 1819, he moved to Chariton, Missouri, where he operated a tannery and became active in other business ventures.
 In addition, he joined the Missouri Militia's 21st Infantry Regiment, which he later commanded with the rank of colonel.
 Soon after arriving in Chariton, Semple was elected a state Loan Commissioner.
 In response to the Panic of 1819, Missouri's government authorized the issuing of paper money that could be loaned to farmers so that they wouldn't lose their land during the economic downturn.
 Loan Office Banks throughout the state were supervised by commissioners who loaned the money, ensured it was repaid, and instituted foreclosure proceedings and auctions for farmers who defaulted on their loans.

 After the sudden death of his first wife in 1821, Semple decided on a career as an attorney and began to study law.
-He moved to Louisville, Kentucky in 1824 to continue his studies, and after three years of learning he was admitted to the bar and returned to Edwardsville in 1827 to start a law practice.
+He moved to Louisville, Kentucky, in 1824 to continue his studies, and after three years of learning he was admitted to the bar and returned to Edwardsville in 1827 to start a law practice.

 Continued career

 Semple practiced law in Edwardsville and became active in politics.
 Though he opposed slavery, he became a Democrat, and advocated abolition in opposition to most members of his party, who either supported slavery or accepted that it could continue where it already existed.
-During the Black Hawk War of 1832, Semple was appointed adjutant of the Illinois Militia's 8th Infantry Regiment, then adjutant of a newly-organized mounted regiment, and then aide-de-camp to Brigadier General Samuel Whiteside and judge advocate of Whiteside's brigade.
+During the Black Hawk War of 1832, Semple was appointed adjutant of the Illinois Militia's 8th Infantry Regiment, then adjutant of a newly organized mounted regiment, and then aide-de-camp to Brigadier General Samuel Whiteside and judge advocate of Whiteside's brigade.
 Semple later commanded the 8th Regiment as a colonel, and subsequently attained the rank of brigadier general.

 In 1828, Semple was elected to the Illinois House of Representatives, and he served until 1832.
 He served as Illinois Attorney General from 1832 to 1834, and did not run for reelection, preferring instead to become a candidate for the Illinois House.
 He won a House seat and was chosen to serve as Speaker of the House, a post he held until 1837.
 In 1836, Semple was an unsuccessful candidate for the U.S. Senate.
-In addition to practicing law, he became involved in business ventures including real estate speculation, and was one of the founders of the town of Highland and the village of Tamaroa.
+In addition to practicing law, he became involved in business ventures including real estate speculation, and was one of the founders of the town of Highland and the villages of Tamaroa and Marine.
 In 1837, he moved to Alton, where he continued to practice law.